StevenGann/SG16/README.md

 - Transitioning from a memory-mapped IO model to a data-bus model
 - Eliminating internal RAM (a la microcontroller) in favor of an external RAM interface
 - Heavier focus on future hardware implementation
-- Undoing a LOT of the emulator core
+- Refactoring a LOT of the emulator core

+**v1.0:**

+- All I/O was memory-mapped and managed almost directly by the ALU
+- Internal RAM restricted to 64kb
+- Designed with TTL logic in mind, limited knowledge of FPGA/CPLD abilities
+- Targeted for microcontroller application, a la MSP-430

 # Hardware Description